The coinage of Apollonia and Dyrrhachium:

 The Apollo/obelisk and the Apollo/lyre types are present in the Dimalla hoard among the so far richest find of Apollo denars2, in two different modules.
 Those displaying head of Apollo to left with name anticlockwise left in field on the obverse and border of dots on the reverse, and the Apollo/three nymphs types belong to the era of the Apollo denars, therefore they are dealt with in chapter of the Apollo denars; and the provincial types in the Roman provincial issues.

 - Zeus/tripod.
 Obv.
 Head of Zeus to r.
 Rev. Tripod lebes between name in two parts, ΔΥΡ below.
 This is the most frequent Dyrrhachian bronze type.
 Almost all known varieties were found in two temple urns, see the Elbasan hoard3.Since the names on these pieces correspond with those found on the reverse of the cow/calf type silver drachms (eponymous persons from Class D2 till D5), I conclude that these bronze pieces were produced as the small change of the drachms, almost throughout.
 Their average weight is around 5 g and the diametre is around 17 mm.

-- Herakles/bow, club, and quiver.
-Smaller mould.
+- Herakles/arms.
+Smaller module.
 Obv.
-Head of young Heracles wearing lion skin facing L or R. Rev. Bow, club, and quiver, in various arrangement.
-Legend can be ΔΥΡ; sometimes within the strung bow.
-Rarely, a name can also appear in two parts, above and under club, in the genitive case.
+Head of young Heracles wearing lion skin facing L or R. Rev. Bow, club, and quiver.
+Legend can be ΔΥΡ usually within bow.
+A name can also appear in two parts, above and under club, in the genitive case.
 Those with names can be regarded the later ones.

 - Nike/palm and bunch of grapes.
 Probably was minted